Huitziii/charlesbordet.com/_posts/en/2018-09-29-extract-pdf.markdown

 text <- pdf_text("./71_PV.62.pdf")
 {% endhighlight %}

-This function will directly export the raw text in a *character* vector with spaces to show the white space and `\n` to show the line breaks.
+This function will directly import the raw text in a *character* vector with spaces to show the white space and `\n` to show the line breaks.

 Having a full page in one element of a vector is not the most practical.
 Using `strsplit` will help you separate lines from each other: